Schedule 4 and Schedule 8 poisons in residential aged care facilities

 Who can possess Schedule 4 and Schedule 8 poisons

-The vast majority of medicines used in residential aged care services are supplied on prescription for administration to specific patients – in the same way that medicines are supplied for a person in private residential accommodation.
+Most medicine used in residential aged care services is supplied on administration to specific patients, in the same way that medicine is supplied for a person in private residential accommodation.

-Accordingly, any person who has the care of (or is assisting in the care of) a resident for whom a medicine has been supplied on prescription could be authorised to possess that medicine for the specific purpose for which it was supplied.
+Any person who has the care of (or is assisting in the care of) a resident for whom a medicine has been supplied on a prescription or chart instruction (dispensed medicine) is authorised to possess that medicine for the specific purpose for which it was supplied.
 In a residential aged care service, such a person may be a nurse or a personal care worker.

-Where a resident in an aged care service is receiving high-level residential care, the Act specifies that the administration of Schedule 4 or Schedule 8 poisons to that resident must be managed by a registered nurse in accordance with the relevant code for guidance (if any) issued by the Nursing and Midwifery Board of Australia.
+The Drugs, Poisons and Controlled Substances Act 1981 (the Act) specifies that the administration of Schedule 4 or Schedule 8 poisons to the resident of an aged care facility must be managed by a registered nurse in accordance with the relevant code for guidance (if any) issued by the Nursing and Midwifery Board of Australia.

-Compliance with the legal requirement to ensure that each high-care resident’s medication is managed by a registered nurse may occur in a variety of ways.
-Compliance with this document will demonstrate compliance with the Act.
-An enrolled nurse cannot manage the administration of medicines to high-care residents.
+Compliance with the legal requirement by a registered nurse may occur in a variety of ways.
+Compliance with this document is in line with compliance with the Act.
+An enrolled nurse cannot manage the administration of medicine to residents receiving a high level of care.

-The registered nurse with overall responsibility for management of medication must be readily identifiable to service staff, and able to be contacted by the Drugs and Poisons Regulation branch (DPR).
-It is expected that the position will be formalised in the service’s organisational framework and role description, and that staff are aware of that registered nurse’s role.
+The registered nurse with overall responsibility for management of medicine must be readily identifiable to service staff and able to be contacted by the Drugs and Poisons Regulation.
+The position is expected to be formalised in the service’s organisational framework and role description.
+Staff should be made aware of the registered nurse’s role.

-The registered nurse must be free from coercion, and have the necessary resources to manage the medication in accordance with their professional judgement and applicable professional nursing standards – for example, in regard to delegation and supervision.
+The registered nurse must have the necessary resources to manage the medicine in accordance with their professional judgement and nursing standards – for example, in regard to delegation and supervision.

-The registered nurse who is managing the administration of medicines to residents could delegate the routine supervision of other workers to whom they have delegated the task of administering medicines.
+The registered nurse who is managing the administration of dispensed medicine to residents could delegate the routine supervision of other workers to whom they have delegated the task of administering medicine.
 This is a judgment for the registered nurse that must be exercised in accordance with professional nursing codes or guidelines for supervision and delegation.

-As in all other aspects of nursing professional activity, a nurse is accountable for their professional decisions and actions.
-A nurse must demonstrate that delegation decisions have been properly made in accordance with professional practice guidelines, and that appropriate supervision and monitoring arrangements have been put in place and followed.
-The worker to whom a task is delegated is also held accountable to the extent of their training, and for following the systems and procedures required.
+All nurses are accountable for their professional decisions and actions.
+The nurse manager must demonstrate that delegation decisions have been properly made in accordance with professional practice guidelines and that appropriate supervision and monitoring arrangements have been put in place and followed.
+The worker to whom a task of administering dispensed medicine is delegated is also held accountable to the extent of their training, and for following the systems and procedures required.

-Enrolled nurses (who do not hold a qualification in medicines administration approved by the Nursing and Midwifery Board of Australia) and personal care workers (with appropriate medicines administration training) may, in some circumstances, be competent to administer medicines under the delegation of a registered nurse.
-If a registered nurse judges that an enrolled nurse or personal care worker is not appropriately qualified to administer medicines to a high-care resident, they should administer the medicines themselves or delegate to appropriately qualified personnel.
+Enrolled nurses (who do not hold a qualification in medicine administration approved by the Nursing and Midwifery Board of Australia) and personal care workers (with appropriate medicine administration training) may, in some circumstances, be competent to administer medicine under the delegation of a registered nurse.
+If a registered nurse judges that an enrolled nurse or personal care worker is not appropriately qualified to administer the medicine to a particular resident, they should administer the medicine themselves or delegate the administration to appropriately qualified personnel.
 Appropriate supervision must be provided.

 Nurse administration of Schedule 4 and Schedule 8 poisons

-Where a nurse (not including an enrolled nurse who does not hold a board-approved qualification in medicines administration) is required to administer Schedule 4 or Schedule 8 poisons, r.
-47 requires the nurse to first refer to authoritative instructions in the form of:
+Where a nurse (not including an enrolled nurse who does not hold a Nursing and Midwifery Board of Australia-approved qualification in medicine administration) is required to administer Schedule 4 or Schedule 8 poisons, regulation 96 and regulation 97 of the Drugs, Poisons and Controlled Substances Regulations 2017 (the Regulations) require the nurse to first refer to authoritative instructions in the form of:

-- written instruction of a medical practitioner (the most common option)
+- written instruction of a medical practitioner or other authorised practitioner (the most common option)

-- oral instructions of a medical practitioner if, in the opinion of the medical practitioner, an emergency exists (for example, telephone orders)
+- oral instructions of a medical practitioner or other authorised practitioner if, in the opinion of the practitioner, an emergency exists (for example, telephone orders)